-NAESB Strategic Plan –2017-2019
+NAESB Strategic Plan –2019-2021

-The North American Energy Standards Board (NAESB) serves as an industry forum for the development and promotion of standards which will lead to a seamless marketplace for wholesale and retail natural gas and electricity, as recognized by its customers, business community, participants, and regulatory entities.

 Mission

-To propose and adopt voluntary standards and model business practices designed to promote more competitive and efficient natural gas and electric service; as such standards apply to electronic data interchange (“EDI”) record formats and communications protocols and related business practices that streamline the transactional processes of the natural gas and electric industries.
+To propose, develop and adopt voluntary standards and model business practices designed to promote competitive and efficient natural gas and electric service; as such standards apply to electronic record formats and communications protocols and related business practices that streamline the transactional processes of the natural gas and electric industries.

 Vision

-To be a standards development organization that utilizes subject matter experts from the energy industries to develop voluntary business practice standards and model business practices that improve market transactions.
+To create highly efficient and secure energy markets through the development and adoption of voluntary business practice standards and model business practices.

 Core Values and Guiding Principles